Jack Trengove

 Trengove made his AFL debut during the 2010 season and earned an AFL Rising Star nomination, in which he finished fourth overall.
-After his first two seasons in the AFL where he represented Australia in the International Rules Series and finished in the top five of the club best and fairest, he was named the co-captain of the club alongside Jack Grimes in 2012.
+After his first two seasons in the AFL, where he represented Australia in the International Rules Series and finished in the top five of the club best and fairest, he was named the co-captain of the club alongside Jack Grimes in 2012.
 His first match as captain saw him become the youngest captain in VFL/AFL history; he retained the captaincy for two seasons before he relinquished the role at the end of the 2013 season to focus on his playing form.
 His next two seasons were hampered by a navicular bone injury, which saw him play just seven AFL matches from the start of the 2014 season to the end of the 2017 season.
 He was delisted by Melbourne at the end of the 2017 season before signing with Port Adelaide as a free agent during the 2017 trade period.
-He currently plays for Prince Alfred OC in the Adelaide Footy League (SAAFL).
+He played for Prince Alfred OC in the Adelaide Footy League (SAAFL) and now currently plays at his former club the Kybybolite Tigers in the Kowree Naracoorte Tatiara Football League.